apache/openwhisk/docs/spi.md

 class TheOtherImpl extends ThisIsPluggable { ... }
 ```

-Runtime resolution of an Spi trait to a specific implementation is provided by:
+Runtime resolution of an SPI trait to a specific implementation is provided by:
-* `SpiLoader` - a utility for loading the implementation of a specific Spi, using a resolver to determine the implentations factory classname, and reflection to load the factory object.
+* `SpiLoader` - a utility for loading the implementation of a specific SPI, using a resolver to determine the implementations factory classname, and reflection to load the factory object.
-* `application.conf` - each `Spi` is resolved to a classname based on the config key provided to `SpiLoader`.
+* `application.conf` - each `SPI` is resolved to a classname based on the config key provided to `SpiLoader`.

-Only a single implementation per Spi is usable at runtime, since the key will have a single string value.
+Only a single implementation per SPI is usable at runtime, since the key will have a single string value.

 # Example

 The process to create and use an SPI is as follows:

-## Define the Spi and implementations
+## Define the SPI and implementations

-* Create your Spi trait `YourSpi` as a trait that is an extension of `whisk.spi.Spi`.
+* Create your SPI trait `YourSpi` as a trait that is an extension of `whisk.spi.Spi`.
 * Create your factory object which extends `YourSpi` and provides the relevant functionality.
 * Create your functionality classes with whatever name you like.
 The factory object is supposed to build and return those instances.